-Update, July 14, 2020 (04:37 PM ET): WhatsApp appears to be down for many around the world.
+Update: April 8, 2021 (5:37 PM ET): WhatsApp appears to be down for many around the world, according to Down Detector.
 This is likely a temporary problem, but check out our list of ways you can troubleshoot the issue below.

 Step one: Narrow down the problem